hamecoded/ChartnGrid/README.md

 - change the interval from hour to day to week to month.
 - change whether you'd like to see inbound or outbound traffic.
 - click on the columns header to filter the chart's data against the shown attribute.
-- click on any row to show the sgiven service over time.
+- click on any row to switch service and see how it performed over time.

 ### Stack
 * [webpack]